 Creating separate libraries.
-It’s one of the best ways to go about organizing photos with the new Photos app in OS X. I find that using multiple libraries to separate things like work and personal life is a good strategy.
+It’s one of the best ways to go about organizing photos with the new Photos app in macOS.
+I find that using multiple libraries to separate things like work and personal life is a good strategy.
 Fortunately, it’s extremely simple to create new libraries and to switch between those libraries on the fly.

 Step 1: Close the Photos app.